What is Limb Girdle Muscular Dystrophy (LGMD)?

 - Males & females can inherit LGMD.

-- No cure or treatment exists for these progressive diseases although promising research is being carried out which gives hope to many individuals.
+- No cure or treatment exists for these progressive conditions although promising research is being carried out which gives hope to many individuals.

 Hugging a loved one • rolling over in bed • raising up from a seated position • reaching for an item in the cupboard • walking on a sandy or gravel surface • walking up stairs • wiping a tear from your eye • scratching an itch • bathing • getting dressed • lifting a glass for a sip of a beverage • writing a letter • shaking someone’s hand • walking on a windy day…..